Chicken Stuffed with Broccolini & Cheese

 - Olive oil-flavored cooking spray

 - Flatten chicken to 1/2-in. thickness.
-Place two stalks of broccolini lengthwise down the center of each chicken breast; sprinkle with 2 tablespoons cheese.
+Place 2 stalks of broccolini lengthwise down the center of each chicken breast; sprinkle with 2 tablespoons cheese.
 Fold over and secure with toothpicks.

 - Combine the flour, salt, garlic powder, pepper and paprika in a shallow bowl.
 In a separate shallow bowl, whisk egg whites and milk.
 In another shallow bowl, combine bread crumbs and parsley.
 Coat chicken with flour mixture, dip in egg white mixture, then coat with crumb mixture.

 - Place on a baking sheet coated with cooking spray.
 Spritz tops of chicken with cooking spray.
-Bake, uncovered, at 450° for 15-20 minutes or until a thermometer reads 170°.
+Bake, uncovered, at 450° until a thermometer reads 170°, 15-20 minutes.
 Discard toothpicks.